JonasThf/awt-da/README.md

 ### Prerequisites:
 - Preinstalled emulator on your browser (like HybridTV Dev Environment or Hybrid TV viewer)
 - Node package manager installed
+- A monitor with at least 1920 x 1080 resolution since the hbbTV screen already has 1280 x 720

 ### Steps to make our project run:
 1. Download or clone our repository